swellaby/eslint-config/bundles/browser-all/README.md

 ```

 ## Configuration
-This module specifies the following eslint configuration:
+This module includes our following eslint configurations:

-* A
-* B
-* C
-* D
+* [eslint-config-all][eslint-all-config] - Our configuration of the eslint:all ruleset
+* [eslint-config-env-browser][eslint-env-browser-config] - Our configuration of the eslint globals/environments for browser targetted codebases

 ## License
 MIT - see license details [here][license-url]